ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/devops/recommended target="_blank" rel="noopener noreferrer">Devops</a></h1>
 <h3>1.
-Multi-Architecture Container Pipeline using GitLab & Docker Build Kit - <a href="https://medium.com/itnext/multi-architecture-container-build-pipeline-using-docker-build-kit-7e2dbf22dd7d" target="_blank" rel="noopener noreferrer">link</a></h3>
+CloudFront in front of a EKS managed LoadBalancer(ALB) - <a href="https://medium.com/tech-kartenmacherei/cloudfront-in-front-of-a-eks-managed-loadbalancer-alb-64bd21769964" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ITNEXT`**
+✍️ **posted by `celebrate company`**

-<blockquote>Building containers for Amazon Graviton CPU, Apple Silicon (ARM) or x86 based Linux and Windows Platforms</blockquote>
+<blockquote>Having recently adopted EKS in auto-mode to deploy our services on AWS, we came across an use case where we had to implement CDN based…</blockquote>

 <h3>2.
-Anthropic MCP: Extinguish Encoding Fires & Sleep Soundly - <a href="https://medium.com/generative-ai/anthropic-mcp-extinguish-encoding-fires-sleep-soundly-dedab6dc182b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Developer Productivity: Why Some Incentives Fail - <a href="https://medium.com/@steve.fenton/developer-productivity-why-some-incentives-fail-d3e32ac6528b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Generative AI`**
+✍️ **posted by `Steve Fenton`**

-<blockquote>Build your own real-time DevOps assistant to slash troubleshooting time and keep our streaming service online</blockquote>
+<blockquote>The industry tried to gamify the workplace to make it more engaging.
+But have you noticed that we’ve ended up making games more like work…</blockquote>

 <h3>3.
 Top 16 DevOps Tools for 2025: (Excellent for SREs, Too!) - <a href="https://medium.com/statuspal/top-16-devops-tools-for-2025-excellent-for-sres-too-c05cce8d648e" target="_blank" rel="noopener noreferrer">link</a></h3>